ahachete/babelfish-on-eks-demo/README.md

 For this demo, the open source [StackGres](https://stackgres.io) platform will be used.
 It provides a very easy way to boostrap a Babelfish server on EKS.

-Then you can proceed to install StackGres with Helm:
+Once you have an EKS cluster you can proceed to install StackGres with Helm:

 ```sh
 helm repo add stackgres-charts https://stackgres.io/downloads/stackgres-k8s/stackgres/helm/